 Another key employee relations ingredient is deciding which benefits to provide.
 Legally required benefits include:

-Insurance programs are normally offered to employees (and are sometimes mandated by law).
+Insurance programs are normally offered to employees (and are sometimes mandated by law) and described in the company’s Employee Handbook.
 Most plans for employee insurance benefits include medical, hospitalization, vision, dental and life insurance.
 The company, the employee, or a shared form of contribution by both the employee and company may pay for the insurance program.

-Other benefits may be included, though they are not required by law, as additional incentives.
-(Generally, if such benefits are offered to one employee, they must be made available to all employees, in accordance with anti-discrimination law.)
+Retirement benefits may be included, though they are not required by law, as additional incentives.
+(Generally, if such benefits are offered to one employee, they must be made available to all employees, in accordance with anti-discrimination law).
 These benefits include:

 All of these issues concerning successful employee relations are covered in the Human Resources Policies and Procedures Manual from Bizmanualz.
 It provides a great start for any growing company.
 It’s well researched, covers the core human resource management issues, provides guidance and sample forms, and even includes a sample Employee Handbook.
 Check out our free HR sample policies and procedures.